-- Apply core health informatics principles to examine emerging health care technologies and their role in acquisition, transmission, processing, storage, and retrieval of medical and healthcare sector information. - Apply the systems development life cycle (SDLC) process to a case scenario to fit with the strategic alignment of an organization. - Identify and discuss the key elements of the HIPAA Security Rule in relation to current HIPAA violations. - Identify barriers- legal, ethical, and regulatory issues associated with technology-based connection and engagement strategies. - Define the roles of federal, state, and local public health agencies in the development of public health informatics. - Evaluate evidence-based practice and translational research related to health Informatics and emerging healthcare technologies.
+- Apply the systems development life cycle (SDLC) process to a case scenario to fit with the strategic business plan of an organization. - Identify and discuss the key elements of the HIPAA Security Rule from a recent HIPAA violation in the news. - Identify barriers and legal, ethical, and regulatory issues associated with technology-based connection and engagement strategies. - Define the roles of federal, state, and local public health agencies in the development of public health informatics. - Evaluate evidence-based practice and translational research.